<- c("ggdist", "ggtext", "ggridges", "ggrepel",

 Manipulating mapping aesthetics within the geom_hline()

-function allows us to activate a second legend.
+functions allows us to activate a second legend.
 In a follow-up step, we can tune arguments within scale_linetype_manual()

 to change how our linetype